Donald Trump: Tariffs

-Trump's economic policies have been described as protectionist, with Trump imposing tariffs on most countries, including large tariffs on major trading partners China, Canada, and Mexico.
+Trump's economic policies have been described as protectionist, with him imposing tariffs on most countries, including large tariffs on major trading partners China, Canada, and Mexico.
 He started a global trade war, imposing tariffs at the highest level since the 1930 Smoot–Hawley Tariff Act at the onset of the Great Depression.
-Economists argued that the administration misunderstood the relationship between trade deficits and tariffs, using flawed assumptions.
-Trump suspended American financial contributions to the World Trade Organization.
+In February 2026, the Supreme Court ruled the tariffs he imposed under the International Emergency Economic Powers Act to be illegal.
+Trump frequently threatened and enacted tariffs against treaty allies for opposing his political objectives.